NOT-LPC/notlpc-concept/content/local-services/sexual-health.md

 ---
-title: 'Stop Smoking'
+title: 'Sexual Health'
-linktitle: 'Stop Smoking Services'
+linktitle: 'Sexual Health Services'
-description: 'On this page you will find details of the stop smoking services commissioned in our region'
+description: 'On this page you will find details of the sexual health services commissioned in our region.'

 date: 2018-09-07
 publishdate: 2018-09-07
 lastmod: 2018-09-07

 categories: ['Local-Services', 'Support', 'Videos', 'Training', 'PGDs']
-tags: ['Smoking', 'NRT', 'Varenicline']
+tags: ['Sexual-Health', 'EHC', 'Contraception']

 menu:
   docs: